The 7 Best Portable Pellet Grills for Grilling & Smoking On the Go

 Portable means compact and compact means you’ll have less cooking area to work with.

-If you plan on cooking for a large number of people or doing lots and lots of different things at once, then be sure to check the size and surface area before committing.
+If you plan on cooking for a large number of people or doing lots and lots of different things at once, then be sure to check the cooking chamber size before committing.

 The last thing you want is people going hungry because you can’t cook enough food in one go.